lis-epfl/micro-502/docs/assignment/hardware_quickstart.rst

     cd crazyflie-lib-python
     pip3 install -e .

-Possible installation issues: 1.
-In Windows, if pip3 command is not found, then you need to use pip instead; 2.
-Useful `links <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/installation/install/>`_ to Python and pip issues on Windows.
+Possible installation issues:
+1. In Windows, if pip3 command is not found, then you need to use pip instead
+2. Useful `links <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/installation/install/>`_ to Python and pip issues on Windows.
+3. Create a new virtual environment to clone and install all files for this project

 To connect to the drone and visualize its measurements, you can install the Crazyflie client.
 To do this, follow the instructions under the section "Installing from source" on the site:
 `links <https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/installation/install/>`_.
 If there are issue with launching the crazyflie client, install both the crazyflie-lib and crazyflie-client it in a new conda / virtual environment.